 The Institute for Free Speech’s First Amendment Fellowship allows recent law school graduates, judicial clerks, and mid-career attorneys the chance to gain practical experience litigating constitutional challenges.
 Fellows will work alongside the Institute’s attorneys to tackle all aspects of trial and appellate practice in cases challenging restrictions on Americans’ rights to freely speak, publish, assemble, and petition.

-Applicants should submit a cover letter, resume, law school transcript, contact information for three professional and/or character references, and a writing sample to Allen Dickerson, the Institute’s Legal Director, at email@example.com.
+Applicants should submit a cover letter, resume, law school transcript, contact information for three professional and/or character references, and a writing sample in one combined PDF file to firstname.lastname@example.org.
 Applications will be reviewed on a rolling basis for fellows seeking a position in the 2024-25 term.

 The 2024 Institute for Free Speech Summer Associate Legal Fellowship is a unique opportunity for current law school students to explore a career in public interest and First Amendment law.
 The program is open to students who will finish their first or second year of law school by the summer of 2024.

 Fellows are eligible to earn $10,000 in salary for their 10 weeks of employment.

 During the fellowship, students may work with Institute for Free Speech attorneys for a portion of their time.
 Each fellow will also be expected to complete a project.
 Applicants are encouraged to be creative in suggesting a project as part of their application.